mskocik/svelecte/src/routes/searching/+page.svelte.md

 - `sort` define sort properties which search result sorting is based upon.
 - `skipSort` sorting can be turned off.
 - `conjuction` defaults to `and`, defines how multiple words are searched. `or` can be turned on directly when entering text by typing `|` character.
-- `keepSelectionDuringSearch` allow matched selected options to stay visible
+- `keepSelectionInList` allow matched selected options to stay visible
 - `nesting` allow for search in nested properties, as mentions in `fields` description
 - `disabled` when `true` no option is filtered out, just searched phrase is highlighted (which can be disabled by `disabledHighlighting` property)
 - `startOnly` search only from beginning of the string